G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Other military service entries for 1864 include a July furlough, an August absence on detached service and an October sick/wounded absence after being wounded on 10/23/64 near Westport, MO.
 The nature of the wounding is not known, but apparently it was not significant as by November he was garrisoned at Ft.
 Leavenworth, KS awaiting transportation back to his regiment.

-The U. S. Army behind him, William once again settling down in Kansas.
-He would remain there residing in either Osage or Franklin counties until 1888 when he and his family removed to Washington Territory.
+The War over and the U. S. Army behind him, William settled on his parents’ farm located in Centropolis Franklin County, Kansas.
+He would remain in Kansas residing in either Osage or Franklin counties until 1888 when he and his family removed to Washington Territory.

 In 1888, the Ellison clan moved from Kansas to Kittitas Co., in eastern Washington, Territory.
 Why the move west is not known.
-Addresses following the westward move included Cle Elum and Teanaway.
-Census data from 1900 and 1910 show families of grown children living close by and a grandson residing in William and Mary's home.
+Kittitas Co. communities of residence included Cle Elum (1900) and Teanaway (date unk.).

 William T. Ellison, Civil War soldier, died 6/17/33 in the Seattle Heights, Snohomish County home of his daughter Ruth and family.
-He was 97 years of age.
-As an interesting sidelight, his Everett Herald obituary noted that following the Civil War, he had served as a U.S. Army scout in the Black Hills of the Dakotas.
+He was 92.6 years of age.
+As an interesting sidelight, his Everett Herald obituary noted that following the Civil War, William had served as a U.S. Army scout in the Black Hills of the Dakotas.
 During this period “Corporal Billie” was said to have associated with William “Buffalo Bill” Cody driving buffalo into camp when regular food rations were exhausted.
-While William and Cody both served in the 16th Kansas during the war, they were in different companies.
+While Ellison and Cody both served in the 16th Kansas during the War, they were in different companies.
 Also, there is no documentation to indicate William ever served as a post-war scout.

 William Ellison was survived by three sons, Eugene of Yakima, Charles of Ellensburg, Lewis of South Tacoma, one daughter, Ruth, 23 grandchildren and 25 great grandchildren.
 Although at death he was apparently receiving a U.S. Government pension based on his Civil War soldiering days, when the funeral home petitioned the government for reimbursement on $115 funeral/burial expenses they noted William was a pauper.
 It is not known if the expense request was accepted or denied.
-Burial was in the G.A.
-R. Cemetery in Snohomish, Snohomish County, Washington.
+Burial was/is in the Grand Army Of The Republic (G.A.
+R.) Cemetery in Snohomish, Snohomish County, Washington.

 ©2016 Civil War Veterans Buried In Washington State • All Rights Reserved.